If you are an affiliate marketer looking to learn how to write a product review (so effective, it gets sales, not just clicks) then look no further.

 what makes a winning product review

-Yes, it is important if you are already honest and known in the field (like an authority, guru, or whatever).
-But if you simply place a sidebar ad or embed your content with text links on your blog, then your sales will never skyrocket as when doing product reviews.
+Yes, it is important if you are already honest and known in the field (like an authority, guru, and so on).
+But if you simply place a sidebar ad or embed your content with text links on your blog, then your sales will never skyrocket like it would when you do product reviews.

 People do NOT buy products but solutions to their problems…